nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

             work off of.
 Unlike 'Starters', there is no layer that remains in the foreground of anything you draw in the picture.

-        When using the 'Eraser' tool, the original image from the 'Starter' or 'Template' will reappear.
+        When using the 'Eraser' tool or the 'Eraser' mode of the 'Fill' tool, the original image from the 'Starter' or 'Template' will reappear.
+(See Available Tools > Drawing Tools > "Eraser" Tool and "Fill" Tool.)

         The 'Flip' and 'Mirror' Magic tools affect the orientation of the 'Starter' or 'Template', as well.
+(See Available Tools > "Magic" Tool (Special Effects) > Flip and Mirror.)

         When you load a 'Starter' or 'Template', draw on it, and then click 'Save,' it creates a new picture file — it doesn't overwrite the